 Innovations in Healthcare has studied and been involved in the implementation of several innovative programs to advance equitable access to healthcare.
 We have experience in the development and implementation of both private and public-sector programs and bring with us expertise in policy, financing, and measurement of evaluation of impact.

-- Evaluating Saving Lives at Birth (ESL@B): This initiative, in partnership with the Evidence Lab at the Duke Global Health Institute, evaluated the Saving Lives at Birth Grand Challenge to determine if it was achieving its intended impact and to generate data-driven recommendations for future initiatives.
+- Evaluating Saving Lives at Birth (ESL@B): In partnership with the Evidence Lab at the Duke Global Health Institute, Duke GHIC evaluated the Saving Lives at Birth Grand Challenge to determine if it was achieving its intended impact and to generate data-driven recommendations for future initiatives.
 Funded by USAID.

 - Global Health Innovation Grant Program (GHIG): In partnership with The Pfizer Foundation, IiH supports GHIG grantees by facilitating connections in the ecosystem and monitors and evaluates grantees’ performance to inform the Pfizer Foundation’s impact measurement and investment strategy.
 Funded by The Pfizer Foundation.